The Golden Globe nominations were revealed this morning, announced by Terry Crews, Danai Gurira, Leslie Mann, and Christian Slater.

 Unsurprisingly, A Star Is Born snagged a whopping five nominations, including one for Lady Gaga for Best Performance by an Actress in a Drama.
 (We feel like we should bring back "Yas Gaga" for this news, no?)
 It tied with newly released The Favourite, an absurdist masterpiece which stars Emma Stone and Olivia Colman.

-Black Panther and Crazy Rich Asians also fared particularly well, which is a great indication that nominating committees are willing to look past a movie's blockbuster status and recognize when something is also high-quality.
+Black Panther, Crazy Rich Asians, and If Beale Street Could Talk also fared particularly well, which is a great indication that nominating committees are willing to look past a movie's blockbuster status and recognize when something is also high-quality.
 Plus, the overwhelming success of feature films with casts that center people of color is always something to celebrate.

 And cheers for 15-year-old Elsie Fisher of Eighth Grade, who was nominated for Best Performance by an Actress in a Musical or Comedy, because it's always fun when a young actor gets celebrated for excellent work.
 And we're glad Amy Adams was nominated for her work in Sharp Objects, because of how well she portrayed someone suffering from trauma and addiction.